remcohaszing/estree-util-value-to-estree/README.md

 - `preserveReferences` (boolean, default: `false`) — If true, preserve references to the same object found within the input.
 This also allows to serialize recursive structures.
 If needed, the resulting expression will be an iife.
-- `customSerialize` (Function) — A function to customize the serialization of a value.
+- `replacer` (Function) — A function to customize the serialization of a value.
 It accepts the value to serialize as an argument.
 It must return the value serialized to an ESTree expression.
 If nothing is returned, the value is processed by the builtin logic.

 ## Examples